mrkaleArduinoLib/gbj_appbucket/README.md

 ## isr()

 #### Description
-The execution method that should be called within _Interruption Service Routing_ in the main project sketch.
+The execution method that should be called by _Interruption Service Routing_ in the main project sketch.
-- The method registers the very first and the recent bucket tip for rainfall processing.
+* The method registers the very first and the recent bucket tip for rainfall processing.

 #### Syntax
     void isr()